In the context of kinetic friction between two sliding solid surf... | Study Prep in Pearson+

 Master Kinetic Friction Problems with a bite sized video explanation from PatrickStart learning

-A block A with mass is pushed across a horizontal tabletop with a constant velocity by a horizontal force of magnitude .
-What is the coefficient of kinetic friction between block A and the tabletop?
+Pushing a 10-kg toolbox across the floor, you find that the box moves at a constant speed when you push horizontally with a force of 39 N. What is the coefficient of kinetic friction between the floor and the toolbox?

+You push on a 3-kg box to give it an initial speed of 5 m/s across a floor.
+If μk = 0.3, how far does the box travel before coming to a stop?